onlime/policyd-rate-guard/README.md

 $ systemctl reload postfix
 ```

+> [!IMPORTANT]
+> In Postfix, when multiple recipients are specified in the `To:` field of an email, the Postfix policy delegation protocol (the `check_policy_service` action in this case) doesn't include each individual recipient separately by default.
+Instead, it sends a single `recipient=` line with an empty value to indicate that there are recipients but doesn't list them individually.
+> There is no way for PolicydRateLimit to register any recipients, neither in the log message nor in the `messages` db table, if a message was sent to multiple email addresses in `To:`.
+Also, there is no way to register any recipients from `Cc:` and/or `Bcc:` headers.
+>
+> But aside this little drawback, Postfix integration using [`check_policy_service`](https://www.postfix.org/postconf.5.html#check_policy_service) is simply the best and probably the only way to go.
+Currently, this is the only supported way to configure it!

 ### Upgrade

 You can run an upgrade with the Ansible Galaxy playbook you have created above, using our [`onlime.policyd_rate_guard`](https://galaxy.ansible.com/onlime/policyd_rate_guard) role: